anishb123/Python-Portfolio/README.md

-# Python-Portfolio
+# Python 3.6 Portfolio

-Here is a portfolio composed of python coding experience complemented with concepts in physics and mathematics.
+A repository composed of python code exemplifying various concepts in physics and mathematics.
-Each file contains a different project for viewing and the associated files for certain projects are given as well.
+Each file contains a different project for viewing along with their associated files.
 Supplemental material can be found for some projects but is not totally necessary for understanding at a surface level.
-Some knowledge in certain concepts is assumed.
+Some knowledge in concepts such as optics, astronomy and electromagnetism is assumed.

-For any further questions, my email is: ANB262@pitt.edu